+977-9841673696

 A reduction in physical performance (tiredness, severe fatigue) and a dry cough are often the earliest signs that HAPE is developing

-Breathlessness, in the early stages of HAPE, this may mean just taking a bit longer to get one breath back on resting after mild exercise.
+Breathlessness, in the early stages of HAPE, may mean just taking a bit longer to get one breath back on, resting after mild exercise.
 Later on, there is a marked breathlessness with mild exercise.
 Finally, breathlessness occurs at rest.
 Record the respiratory rate (NB: At 6000m/19700ft, class “normal, acclimatized respiration rate is up to 20 breaths per minute)

 The dry cough may later become wet with frothy sputum, which may be bloodstained (pink or rust-colored).
 This is a serious sign

-Wet sounds in the lungs when breathing in deeply (place your ear on the bare skin of the victim back below the shoulder blades; compare with a healthy person).
+Wet sounds in the lungs when breathing in deeply (place your ear on the bare skin of the victim’s back below the shoulder blades; compare with a healthy person).
 Note: There may be NO wet sounds in even quite severe HAPE: this is called dry HAPE.

 There may be: mild fever up to 38.5 C, a sense of inner cold, pains in the chest

-Blueness or darkness of face, lips, tongue or nails due to lack of oxygen in the blood (cyanosis)
+Blueness or darkness of face, lips, tongue, or nails due to lack of oxygen in the blood (cyanosis)

 Drowsiness, difficulty waking up, coma, death